MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.5.9, 2024-09-01
+- faster API call FindWindow
+- Windows 11: animated switch to new desktop
 ### 1.5.8, 2024-05-26
 - changes for Win 11 24H2 and fixing of messages
 ### 1.5.7, 2024-02-15